ShaimaAbdi/Semester_6/README.md

 # Semester 6 Project Repository

-Hi, this is my Semester 6 project repository!
-Here, I will submit all my semester assignments.
+Hi, this is my Semester 6  repository!
+Here, I will submit all my semester Works from start to enc.

 ## About Me
 My name is Shaima, and I am currently pursuing a degree in Computer Science.
-I have a passion for technology and machine learning.
+I have a passion for technology.
 I believe that through hard work and perseverance, we can tackle real-world problems with innovative solutions.

 ## Project Overview
 In this repository, you will find various assignments and projects from my semester 6 courses, including: